 Income tax refunds

-If you’ve paid more tax than you’re owed, your canton will send you a tax refund.
-Once your return has been processed, you will be notified by your canton and reimbursed within the next 30 days.
+If you’ve paid more tax than you owe, your canton will send you a tax refund.
+Once your return has been processed, you will be notified by your canton and reimbursed within 30 days.

-Your refund will be sent to the same bank account outlined in your tax return.
-If your bank account has changed within this period, make sure to notify your canton with your updated bank details.
+Your refund will be sent to the same bank account listed in your tax return.
+If your account information has changed since then, make sure to notify your canton with your updated bank details.

 Insider tip